-This document is based on the 'Special Educational Needs and Disability Code of Practice: 0-25 years, statutory guidance for organisations which work with and support children and young people who have special educational needs or disabilities.'
+This document is based on the 'Special Educational Needs and Disability Code of Practice: 0 to 25 years, statutory guidance for organisations which work with and support children and young people who have special educational needs or disabilities.'
 January 2015

-It should be read alongside this code and other local guidance such as:
+It should be read alongside this code the Equalities Act 2010 and other local guidance such as:

-- 'Support for Children and Young People with Special Educational Needs and Disabilities' (often known as the golden binder).
-This is available on the Achieving for Children (AfC) local offer website - AfC guidance on reasonable adjustments, available on the AfC local offer website - Guidance on making school trips accessible, available on the AfC local offer website
+- 'Support for children and young people with special educational needs and disabilities (SEND)', often known as the golden binder.
+This is available on the Achieving for Children (AfC) local offer website - AfC guidance on reasonable adjustments, available on the AfC local offer website - guidance on making school trips accessible, available on the AfC local offer website

 The guidance is intended to be used by schools, AfC officers, health professionals, social care professionals and families.
-It is a guide to the difficulties and challenges that pupils are likely to be experiencing when identified as needing special educational needs (SEN) support or statutory action (that may lead to an education, health and care plan (EHCP)).
+It is a guide to the difficulties and challenges that pupils are likely to be experiencing when identified as needing special educational needs (SEN) support or statutory action (that may lead to an education, health and care plan (EHCP) for children in Year 1 through to Year 11.
+AfC is currently undertaking work on threshold guidance for pupils in reception and nursery settings (0 to 5 years old) and young people post-16.
 The aim is to ensure transparency and parity between schools in terms of identification and ensuring clear expectations regarding the support provided at each step.
 Any specific interventions or assessments named in the guidance are intended as examples rather than as endorsements or requirements.
-Needs and strategies included in this document are not intended as checklists, but as guidance that can be interpreted flexibly according to the needs of the pupil.
+Needs and strategies included in this document are not exhaustive or intended as checklists, but as guidance that can be interpreted flexibly according to the needs of the pupil.